Center-for-Digital-Narrative/elmcip/README.md

 ### Best practise in git

 * Commit often.
 * Commit should always contain working code.
 Do not commit and push half baked code.
-That might break test and beta.elmcip.net installation.
+That might break test and beta.elmcip.net installation and will get reverted from the repository.
 * Write informative commit messages.
 Write why you did the changes, not what you just changed, Git will tell us that.
 * Remember to push your changes.